Bolton (1792 ship): Return to British ownership

-11th enslaving voyage (1806)
+11th voyage transporting enslaved people (1806)

 Captain Patrick Burleigh sailed from Liverpool on 4 July 1806, bound for West Africa.
 Lloyd's List reported that Bolton, of Liverpool, had blown up on 30 September.

-In 1806, 33 British slave ships were lost, eight of them on the coast.
 The Trans-Atlantic Slave Trade database noted that Bolton had been shipwrecked or destroyed, after embarkation of slaves or during slaving.
 However, a source on insurrections by captives reports that 12 slaves were killed when Bolton blew up.

 Hugh Crow, the famous captain of slave ships, gave a detailed account of what had happened.
 Bolton had embarked about 120 captives.
 During the night some of the captives were able to free themselves from their irons.
 They took over the ship and proceeded to bring some barrels of powder that she was carrying to trade up on deck, and start pouring it around.
 Crow and some other captains from the vessels there went on board.
 They were able to persuade the women and a number of the captives to leave Bolton and go onboard the other ships.
 Eventually, all but about a dozen captives, the ringleaders, left Bolton.
 The next day Bolton caught fire and blew up, killing the men who had remained aboard.

 In 1806, 33 British slave ships were lost, eight of them on the coast of Africa.
 Bolton was one of the very few cases where a vessel was lost to an insurrection where the captives succeeded in taking over the vessel.